What do NUS conference delegates do?

 It is also where the budget for the year ahead is decided through the Annual General Meeting (AGM).
 Every year over 1,500 delegates arrive at the conference from institutions across the United Kingdom.

-The LGBT students', Women students', Disabled students' and Black students' conferences are an opportunity for student activists from across the UK to come together to set the direction for the campaign for the year ahead and elect their Officers and Committee.
+The LGBT students', Trans students' Women students', Disabled students' and Black students' conferences are an opportunity for student activists from across the UK to come together to set the direction for the campaign for the year ahead and elect their Officers and Committee.

 One of the key functions of these conference is to debate and vote on motions, which become the policy for five years.